Hampton University: Academics

-As of 2020, Hampton offers 50 baccalaureate programs, 26 master's programs, 7 doctoral programs, 2 professional programs, and 10 associate/certificate programs.
+As of 2020, Hampton offers 50 baccalaureate programs, 26 master's programs, seven doctoral programs, two professional programs, and ten associate/certificate programs.

 The Freddye T. Davy Honors College is a non-degree granting college that offers special learning opportunities and privileges to the most high-achieving undergraduates.
 To join the honors college, students must formally accept an invitation given by the college or directly apply for admissions into the college.

 Hampton University consistently ranks among the top ten HBCUs in the nation and is ranked in Tier 1 (#217) among "National Universities" by U.S. News & World Report.

 Hampton's student to faculty ratio is 10 to 1, which is better than the national university average of 18 to 1.

 Hampton is the first and only HBCU to have 100% control of a NASA Mission.

 The Alumni Factor named Hampton one of the seven best colleges in Virginia.

 Hampton University is classified as a selective admissions institution.

 Student activities

-There are over 55 student-run organizations on campus.